parsabee/FileCrawler/README.md

 applications for searching the file system for files whose names match the desired patterns.
 Linux, for example, provides the find application for general traversal of the file system – see the
 man page for more details.
 The syntax for the find application is extremely difficult to master; it is also single threaded.
-The aim of this
+The aim of File Crawler
-tool is to be a high-performance application that will recursively crawl
+is to be a high-performance, multi-threaded application that will recursively crawl
 through a set of specified directories, looking for filenames that match a specified bash pattern.
 For very large software systems, a singly-threaded application to crawl the directories may take a
 very long time.
 # Specifications

 This program understands the following arguments:
-__pattern__     indicates a bash pattern that filenames must match
+__pattern__:     indicates a bash pattern that filenames must match
-__directory__     directory to be recursively crawled for matching filenames
+__directory__:     directory to be recursively crawled for matching filenames
 The usage string is:     file_crawler pattern [directory] …
 If a directory is not specified, the application searches in the current directory, “.”.
 The application uses the following environment variable when it runs: